-With the recent increase in staycations, many Britons are flocking to Scotland’s west coast islands for their summer holidays, especially those islands that are home to stunning beaches such as Luskentyre on Harris.
+With the recent increase in staycations, many Britons are flocking to the islands of the Hebrides for their summer holidays, especially those islands that are home to stunning beaches such as Luskentyre on Harris.

 It’s undeniable that visiting Scotland’s islands in summer can be just as idyllic as travelling anywhere overseas – and there’s the added bonus that visitors will save a packet on travel costs.